 What Kind of Book is Revelation

-When you turn to the last book of the New Testament, you will find one of the least read and most difficult books of the New Testament.
-Yes, there are some well-known and favorite passages like, 3.20.
+When you turn to the last book of the Second Testament, you will find one of the least read and most difficult books of the Second Testament.
+Yes, there are some well-known and favorite passages like Revelation 3.20.
 It may be said that one of the reasons for the difficulty of understanding this book is because we don’t give much time to this genre.
 We know from reading it that there is a vast amount of symbolism that sounds funny to our present culture.
 So what kind of book is this anyway?

 We make decisions about genre on a daily basis.
 As we make them, our experience of the text we read changes, or in the case of the TV, how we see things.
 Viscerally, in our gut, one might say, we know the genre of a newspaper article as we are reading it.
 We know when what we are reading or hearing is a joke, or at least most folks do.
 When we read or see a commercial, we know it is a commercial and not some other genre of work.
 When one is in school and the teacher/professor hands out a test, we know what we are looking at and how it should be read.
 When we go shopping, we may carry a shopping list.
 What if we treated that like a great American novel?
 We know a sitcom from a mystery story.
 We know, have heard, and probably have read hundreds of bedtimes stories and know exactly what we are reading.

-To know the kind of text is to help us understand what the text is saying.
-One might say that the reason there is so much insanity around the reading and understanding of Revelation is because there has not been sufficient interaction with the genre of literature it is.
+Knowing the kind of text is to help us understand what the text is saying.
+One might say that the reason there is so much insanity around the reading and understanding of Revelation is that there has not been sufficient interaction with the genre of literature it is.

 Good Folks See Things Differently